Types of Degrees Public Administration Majors Are Getting

 Online Public Administration Programs

-In 2018-2019, 503 schools offered a public admin program of some type.
+In the 2018-2019 academic year, 503 schools offered some type of public administration program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|